Covering: The Hidden Assault on Our Civil Rights: An uncovered self

 Yoshino shares personal anecdotes to help frame the larger, societal issues he covers later in the book.
 He explores the idea and concept of a "normal" sexuality, with most conflict occurring as an adolescent and college student.
 His internal struggle to accept and embrace his identity inform the beginning of covering.
 Afterwards, when a colleague cautions him to be "a homosexual professional" instead of "a professional homosexual", Yoshino begins to reflect on the concept of muting different identities.

 Yoshino then introduces the concept of "covering," explaining:

 In the new generation, discrimination directs itself not against the entire group, but against the subset of the group that fails to assimilate to mainstream norms.
 This new form of discrimination targets minority cultures rather than minority persons.
-Outsiders are included, but only if we behave like insiders - that is, only if we cover. ...
+Outsiders are included, but only if we behave like insiders - that is, only if we cover.
 This covering demand is the civil rights issue of our time.
 It hurts not only our most vulnerable citizens but our most valuable commitments.
 For if we believe a commitment against racism is about equal respect for all races, we are not fulfilling that commitment if we protect only racial minorities who conform to historically white norms.

 Yoshino's struggles with identity took various forms, and he writes that felt "neither Japanese nor American, neither poet nor pragmatist, neither straight nor gay."

 Yoshino's main source of activism concerns gay rights, and argues that the idea and need for assimilation is inherently damaging, using the gay concepts of assimilation and closeted behavior as ways to frame the conversation on civil rights.

 Part One

-Part One deals with the "conversion", "passing" and "covering" of homosexuality: "If conversion divides ex-gays from gays, and passing divides closeted gays from out gays, covering divides normal from queers."
+Part One deals with the "conversion", "passing" and "covering" of homosexuality: "If conversion separates ex-gays from gays, and passing separates closeted gays from out gays, covering separates normal from queers."